$

 At the time, Sellers did not have the Coupons feature, so they would stick to messaging Buyers after their order is complete with a coupon-like offer.
 Buyers for their part, had these “Come back soon!” messages, as well as Fiverr promotion codes from Marketing or Customer Support.

-The problem with this scenario is that not only can it be confusing for both the Buyer and Seller, but so much more value can be created out of an opportunity like this.
+Ad-hoc-ing coupons in conversation can be confusing for both the Buyer and Seller.
 From the Buyers’ point of view, the computer should intuit when the best time to use the coupon is and offer it to them.
 For the Seller, a lot of knowledge can be gleaned regarding coupon usage if only it was a part of a more self-aware process.

 Design